foundation-model-stack/bamba/README.md

 ## Inference

-You can utilize our newly contributed HF integration to run inference on our Bamba models:
+You can use the following command to perform text generation using one of our checkpoints provided above:

 ```python
 python text_generation.py --model_path ibm-fms/Bamba-9B --tokenizer_path ibm-fms/Bamba-9B --prompt "The largest living mammal on Earth is " --max_new_tokens 128